-The profile below is part of a campaign paid for by Western Copper and Gold.
-This profile provides detailed information, helping investors make better investment decisions.
-Western Copper and Gold’s support of Gold Investing News ensures we can continue to bring you unbiased, independent news and information.
+This profile is part of a investor education campaign.
+The profile provides detailed information which was sourced and approved by Western Copper and Gold in order to help investors make better investment decisions.
+The Company’s support of Investing News Network ensures we can continue to bring you unbiased, independent news and information.

 Western Copper and Gold Corporation (TSX:WRN, NYSEMKT:WRN) is focused on developing the Casino Project, its wholly-owned, billion-tonne Copper-Gold project.
 The deposit is favourably located in Canada’s Yukon Territory which was recently ranked in the Top Ten of the world’s most attractive mining investment jurisdictions.

 Western Copper and Gold is led by a highly knowledgeable management team with a proven record of success (Western Copper and Gold is a spinout of Western Silver Corporation which was acquired by Glamis Gold for $1.6B, which was subsequently bought by Goldcorp) and supported by a highly qualified team of engineers dedicated to bringing Casino into production.